Yerenzter/Yerenzter/README.md

 - Qubonic A&S Developer
 - Master web developer

-Hi!
-I'm Yerenzter the software developer and founder of Qubonic Arts & Software, AYCQ. formerly known as Gladiolus Interactive Lab.
+Hi, I'm Yerenzter the software developer and founder of Qubonic Arts & Software, AYCQ. formerly known as Gladiolus Interactive Lab.
 A young Filipino student, mentor & casual coder and a student from CCS-BSIT of University of Antique.

 ### Hobbies
 - Coding